 Check the Weekly Schedule for flavors of the week and place your order 48 hours before pickup or delivery to your place of business during our regular operating hours.
 If you order on Friday past 2:30 or the weekend for a Monday pick-up, please send your request to [email protected]

-We will be happy to work with you to create a breakfast or lunch menu that will satisfy your guests.
-Our goal is to make it effortless on your part so that you look good.
+We will be happy to work with you to create a delicious menu that will satisfy your guests.
+Casual or more Executive style, our goal is to make it effortless on your part so that you look good.
 Our specialty is providing homemade style breakfasts and hot meals along with quality fresh made salads and sandwiches for professionals to enjoy.
 We have a diverse menu for our catering clients and can create a menu that your guests will enjoy and you will be proud to serve.
-Contact us

-Contact Cobblestone Market Cafe for Breakfast in the Energy Corridor, Breakfast Tacos in the Energy Corridor , Cafe, Caterers in the Energy Corridor , Catering in the Energy Corridor , Deli in Westchase, Healthy in the Energy Corridor , Healthy Lunch in the Energy Corridor , Lunch in the Energy Corridor , Restaurant in the Energy Corridor , Restaurants in the Energy Corridor , Restaurants Near Me in the Energy Corridor , Salad in the Energy Corridor , Sandwich in the Energy Corridor , and Soup in the Energy Corridor
+Contact Cobblestone Market Cafe for Breakfast in the Energy Corridor, Breakfast Tacos in the Energy Corridor , Cafe, Caterers in the Energy Corridor , Catering in the Energy Corridor , Deli in the Energy Corridor, Healthy Breakfast in the Energy Corridor , Healthy Lunch in the Energy Corridor , Lunch in the Energy Corridor , Restaurant in the Energy Corridor , Restaurants in the Energy Corridor , Restaurants Near Me in the Energy Corridor , Salad in the Energy Corridor , Sandwich in the Energy Corridor , and Best Soup in the Energy Corridor Holiday Catering in the Energy Corridor

 Proudly supporting the areas of Cypress , Energy Corridor, Fairbanks Houston , Greater Inwood, Houston, Jersey Village, Memorial, North Houston, Northwest Houston, Oak Forest, Spring Valley Village, Westchase, Westside, Westview, and surrounding areas.